leila100/sql-lab/queries.md

 SELECT count(orderID), customerName
 FROM orders
+JOIN Customers ON orders.customerID=customers.customerID GROUP BY customerName;

+## list customers names and the number of orders per customer.
+Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

+SELECT count(orderID), customerName
+FROM orders
 JOIN Customers ON orders.customerID=customers.customerID GROUP BY customerName
 ORDER BY count(orderID) desc;

-## list customers names and the number of orders per customer.
-Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

+SELECT count(orderID), city
+FROM orders
+JOIN Customers ON orders.customerID=customers.customerID GROUP BY city

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

+DELETE FROM customers WHERE customerName NOT IN ( SELECT customerName
+FROM orders
+JOIN customers ON orders.customerID=customers.customerID GROUP BY customerName )